 The goal of the competition is to provide students with the education, skills, contacts, and motivation necessary to create a viable start-up company in West Virginia.
-Three grand prize packages consisting of $10,000 cash, accounting, legal, and virtual or physical incubator space are awarded to the top team in each category.
+Three grand prize packages consisting of $10,000 cash, accounting, legal, and marketing assistance are awarded to the top team in each category.
 The competition is free to enter.

 Entries are divided into three categories:

 - Lifestyle and Innovation: These can be products or services that are part of daily life or new innovations.
 They can be the introduction of new products or services, or new methods or techniques on existing products or services.

 - Hospitality and Tourism: Products or services with relevance to hospitality, restaurants, hotels, tourism or related fields.